elastic/elasticsearch/TRACING.md

 ## What additional attributes should I set?

 That's up to you.
-Be careful about capture anything that could leak sensitive or personal information.
+Be careful not to capture anything that could leak sensitive or personal information.

 ## What is "scope" and when should I used it?